restatedev/jepsen/README.md

 ### Test infrastructure

-Cluster nodes are the nodes on which the Restate Server and application services run.
-There is currently no provision to create a control node; the host on which you start the Jepsen drives the cluster, and is also the client node that makes all requests to Restate, and finally performs the history analysis after test completion.

 Jepsen assumes that you have a set of nodes accessible over SSH.
 These nodes are expected to run Debian Linux.
 If you already have root-level access to suitable nodes, you can specify them directly via the `--node` parameter below.

 The repository includes an AWS CDK stack which you can use to provision a cluster of worker nodes.
-By default, the cluster is open to the world - you can configure basic settings such as the control node address, instance type, and cluster size in [cluster.ts](aws/cluster.ts).
+There is currently no provision to create a control node.
+The host on which you start the Jepsen tests drives requests to Restate cluster, and ultimately performs the execution history analysis.
+By default the cluster is open to the world - you can configure basic settings such as the control node address, instance type, and cluster size in [cluster.ts](aws/cluster.ts).
 You can spin up a cluster as follows:

 ```shell
 just create-aws-cluster